© 1999-2008

 TODAY: Steve runs SFM Consulting, serving public radio stations and producers; see his note (7-10-07) (e-mail).

-audio: June 21, 1977
+audio - June 21, 1977

-Bart Mazzarella, aka Bob Marx
+WDRC's Bob Marx

 BOB MARX

-August, 1975 - 1983 ?
+August, 1975 - July 8, 1983

-Starting his radio career after graduating from college in 1968, most of Bob's stay at Big D was as host of the 10A-3PM show on WDRC AM, though he started on FM during the same hours.
+Starting his radio career after graduating from Boston's Graham Junior College in 1968, most of Bob's stay at Big D was as host of the 10A-3PM show on WDRC AM, though he started on FM during the same hours.
 For a while he also did sports on the Brad Davis morning show.
 After WDRC, The Italian Teddy Bear left radio and anchored sports on weekends for WVIT TV30.
 He later was involved in the automotive business in Southington.
 Bob was the voice of ESPN from 1984-87, then moved to the Sunshine State.

 AFTER: WSCF Vero Beach, FL